Hawaii's Volcanic Eruption Draws Scientific Interest

 Residents Near Hawaii's Kilauea Volcano Brace For Uncertainty

-Alexa Van Eaton, a physical volcanologist who's usually stationed in Oregon, at Cascades Volcano Observatory, went out recently to record the speed and behavior of a lava flow from fissures 7 and 21.
+Alexa Van Eaton, a physical volcanologist usually stationed in Oregon at Cascades Volcano Observatory, went out recently to record the speed and behavior of a lava flow from fissures 7 and 21.
 What struck her most was the sound: "You can hear, first of all the coqui frogs, but in the background you can hear the clinkering of the lava, which really does sound like breaking glass."

 That word clinkering is actually a technical term.
 It's the barely audible sound and process of lava breaking.